 8. Smart – Being honest does not make alone Pinoys loveable to foreign employers but also their being smart people.
 Not all Filipinos are cum laude when they have graduated from the BSN, but they are wise enough that they can be described as smart nurses.

 7. Cheerful – We are blessed because humor is not absent in our system.
 Getting along with other people is easy for us because of this cultural orientation.
-We can laugh once in a while, while on duty and even during a hectic procedure.
+We can laugh once in a while, while on duty, and even during a hectic procedure.

 6. Reliable – Filipinos can work even without direct supervision.
 This requirement is usually asked during an interview.
 It is a very essential task in order for the employer to cut the cost of required time to supervise his employees.

 5. Competent – Before going abroad, nurses here in the country do almost have all the training certificates in various nursing procedures because we are not tired of learning just to make sure that we are equipped with good training.
-Nevertheless, jobless nurses here tend to enroll to any sort of certifying training grounds just to make use of their time while waiting for their work applications.
+Nevertheless, jobless nurses here tend to enroll in any sort of certifying training grounds just to make use of their time while waiting for their work applications.

 4. Strong-willed – We tend to have the willingness to work to any foreign place just to have greener pastures even assigning us to an area that has a different religious orientation from us.
 We are willing to travel to another place and learn a new language; be robed with different duty uniforms like a sarong and an Avaya; just for one reason – to earn much money to support your family.